pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 If you have the following backup needs, you can use BR to make an [ad-hoc backup](#ad-hoc-full-backup-to-s3-compatible-storage) or [scheduled full backup](#scheduled-full-backup-to-s3-compatible-storage) of the TiDB cluster data to S3-compatible storages.

-- To back up a large volume of data at a fast backup speed
+- To back up a large volume of data at a fast speed
 - To get a direct backup of data as SST files (key-value pairs)

-Otherwise, refer to [Backup and Restore Overview](backup-restore-overview.md) to select an appropriate backup method.
+For other backup needs, refer to [Backup and Restore Overview](backup-restore-overview.md) to select an appropriate backup method.

 > **Note:**
 >